 Observations should be taken daily and recorded accurately.
 Anecdotal information that might prove to be useful later when the analysis of the data takes place should be noted (e.g. accidents, changes in room temperature over weekends).

-The two sets are labeled "G" and "W".
+The two sets are labeled "T" and "V".
 The origin of the seeds will be revealed following the completion of the experiment and your submission of the results (click here to submit your results online).
 There is a one-page overview of this component of the process called "Recording and reporting your results".
-A new data collection form has been added in 2013 to reflect the use of primed seeds and a control group.
-Click here to access the new data collection form.
+Click here to access the data collection form.

 This is called a "blind study"; it is designed to eliminate unintentional bias in the experimental process.